fvdm/nodejs-piwik/README.md

 `npm install piwik`

-#### From git
+#### From source

-The version on the git repositories is the most recent code, but may be unstable.
+The version on the git repository is the most recent code, but may be unstable.

 `npm install fvdm/nodejs-piwik`